-Students can schedule an appointment using our online appointment scheduling tool.
+Students can schedule in-person, virtual, and phone appointments using our online appointment scheduling tool.

 If you have scheduling restrictions and nothing available will work with your schedule, feel free to email email@example.com and let us know when you are available so that we can find a time that works to meet with you.